Mirantis/mke-docs/content/docs/configuration/support-bundle.md

 {{< /tabs >}}

-## Define data for collecting
+## Create a support bundle

-1. Define what the support bundle should collect and, optionally, analyze, by creating a YAML file that outlines the support bundle configuration
+1. Construct a YAML file to set the support bundle configuration.

-    The following example configuration:
+    The example ``your-support-bundle.yaml`` file that follows:

     - Captures cluster information.
     - Sets of cluster resources.
     - Collects logs from the ``blueprint-controller-manager`` and ``blueprint-operator-webhook`` pods, in the ``logs/`` directory of the output.

-    Example ``support-bundle-worker.yaml`` file:

     ```yaml
       apiVersion: troubleshoot.sh/v1beta2